 Since its opening, the JCC has created a number of groundbreaking programs that have since taken root across the city and the country.
 These include:

 - The Reelabilities Film Festival, the largest festival in the country dedicated to promoting awareness and appreciation of the lives, stories and artistic expressions of people with different disabilities.
 This festival began in NYC through the JCC and now lives in over a dozen cities across North America.

 - Adaptations, a program for adults in their 20s and 30s with developmental and/or learning disabilities and a high level of independence

 - Birthright Passport, The JCC is proud to welcome thousands of NYC Birthright Israel alumni "home" to the JCC, giving them their own individual gift card to use at any of our thousands of programs.

 - Jewish Journeys, a revolutionary educational initiative for children from pre-k through Bar Mitzvah and beyond that provides participants with rich opportunities to engage in extensive educational opportunities outside of the classroom, making use of the vast Jewish resources of our great city of New York.

 - Shabbat Shabbang and R+R, two programs that seek to revitalize the idea of Shabbat through dinners and free afternoons at the JCC creating space to "pause" and be in community through the arts, recreation and programs for adults and children of all ages.
 Shabbat Shabbang has been replicated in Boston, Washington DC and Orlando.

-- The Parkinson's Wellness Program created with NYU-Langone Hospital, a groundbreaking program designed to improve the quality of life of those suffering from Parkinson’s disease.
+- The Parkinson's Wellness Program is a groundbreaking program designed to improve the quality of life of those suffering from Parkinson’s disease.
 This program has been replicated in Boston and Washington DC.